uhs-robert/oasis.nvim/README.md

 **tmux users:** Add `set -g allow-passthrough on` to your `.tmux.conf` for native method.

-> [!WARNING]
 > **Do NOT use both Native and Plugin methods simultaneously.** Test native support first!

-> [!TIP]
+>
-> You can still manually switch styles at any time.
+> You may still manually switch styles at any time.
 Auto-switching will only trigger when you are using an Oasis colorscheme.

 **Learn more:** [Neovim 0.11 Release Notes](https://neovim.io/doc/user/news-0.11.html) • [PR #31350](https://github.com/neovim/neovim/pull/31350)